ignaciofuentes/ignaciofuentes.github.io/_posts/2014-01-20-zumo-kendo.markdown

 The Kendo Grid itself is very easy to set-up.
 Most of the configuration necessary to work with the back-end will reside on the [dataSource](http://docs.telerik.com/kendo-ui/api/web/grid#configuration-dataSource) property.

-If we want to write as little code as possible to get this working we simply need to make use of the ZUMO SDK and override the [transport](http://docs.telerik.com/kendo-ui/api/framework/datasource#configuration-transport) methods on the Kendo DataSource
+If we want to write as little code as possible to get this grid working we simply need to make use of the ZUMO SDK and override the [transport](http://docs.telerik.com/kendo-ui/api/framework/datasource#configuration-transport) methods on the Kendo DataSource

 ```javascript